kdbanman/macros/doc/gameroom.md

     - gamestate hash divergence halts game progress
 - enforces 2 main game engine stages, setup and run
     - multi stage setup pipelines are child states of setup
+    - lagging is a child state of running because lag detection during asyncronous setup state is impossible
 - enforces engine mutation by single command packet composed of all client commands
     - view/controller is a command sender
     - engine is a command receiver